pvdz/zeparser3/tests/testcases/parser/regexes/property_escapes/uflag/gen/Binary_double_x003d/u.md

 `````
 throws: Tokenizer error!
-    This is bad with u-flag because a property escape name is whitelisted and bad with-out u-flag because only webcompat mode would allow `\p`
+    Regex: This is bad with u-flag because a property escape name is whitelisted and bad with-out u-flag because only webcompat mode would allow `\p`

 /\P{Script_Extensions=Connector_Punctuation=Connector_Punctuation}/u;
 ^------- error